PrefectHQ/prefect/README.md

     github_stars(["PrefectHQ/Prefect"])
 ```

-Fire up a Prefect server and open the UI at http://localhost:4200 to see what happened.
+Fire up a Prefect server and open the UI at http://localhost:4200 to see what happened:

 ```bash
 prefect server start